eu-digital-identity-wallet/eudi-lib-android-wallet-core/ZKP.md

 ### Use the default Longfellow ZKP repository

-The library provides a default `ZkSystemRepository` implementation based on the **Longfellow ΖΚ** system, preloaded with the required circuits shipped in the library assets.
+The library provides a default `ZkSystemRepository` implementation based on the **Longfellow ZK** system, preloaded with the required circuits shipped in the library assets.

 For details about the Longfellow ZK reference implementation, see: https://github.com/google/longfellow-zk

+> **Circuit version note:** The default circuits bundled with this library
+> are Longfellow **v7**, which support `IssuerSignedItem` CBOR maps in any
+> key ordering.
+Older v6 circuits assume canonical key ordering
+> and will fail proof generation for credentials whose issuer emits keys in
+> a different order.

 ```kotlin